Disclaimer: Harry Potter belongs to J. K. Rowling. This is a non-profit work.

 'What the hell are these things?'
-Roared Tonks as Kingsley hit the entrance to one of the tunnels with a massive reducto sending the roof toppling in on an advancing series of the creatures and crushing one beneath the rockfall.
+Tonks roared as Kingsley hit the entrance to one of the tunnels with a massive reducto sending the roof toppling in on an advancing series of the creatures and crushing one beneath the rockfall.

-Tonks caught him as he almost fell, leaving Shacklebolt and Molly to hold the statues back, 'Oh no you don't,' she growled, holding his arm steady, 'you've got to keep this open.
+Tonks caught him as he almost fell, leaving Shacklebolt and Molly to hold the statues back.
+'Oh no you don't,' she growled, holding his arm steady, 'you've got to keep this open.
 We have to buy as much time as possible …'

 He had expected it to be relatively easy to put on a good show and let Dumbledore rescue the boy.
 As it was he was having difficulty holding his own.
 It did not help that while Dumbledore believed that he should be cautious around the runic design covering the floor Jonathan knew exactly how careful he had to be.
 It was bound to get worse when Dumbledore discovered the blood posed less than no threat to him.

-Ducking under a shimmering blast of rainbow coloured light he let off a series of colour changing jinxes as a distraction and followed up with a neat transfiguration so that the floor rose up around Jonathan, pitting them into a battle of wills as to who could control the spell.
-He did not intend to win, it would be too time consuming, the key was losing just slowly enough that he could reach Harry.
+Ducking under a shimmering blast of rainbow coloured light he let off a series of colour changing jinxes distracting Jonathan.
+He whipped his wand across the floor and it rose up around Jonathan, pitting them into a battle of wills as to who could control the spell.
+He did not intend to win, it would be too time consuming.
+The key was losing just slowly enough that he could reach Harry.
 For a second he almost stumbled as resistance momentarily faded and the earth surged up around Jonathan.